ArkaDutta-Maker/Backend-JWT/README.md

 - `/login`: To login a user.
 - `/profile`: To get the user profile (requires JWT token).
 - `/refresh`: To refresh expired access token with provided refresh token.
-## Hookup with Frontend
-To view the frontend application github visit [here](https://github.com/ArkaDutta-Maker/Frontend-Form).
-For the deployed website showcasing and integrating the JWT authenication visit [here](https://frontend-form-2vk3.onrender.com/)